TheReal3rd/Future-2.9/README.md

 This isn't complete just need to go through all the classes and rename and correct everything, This project won't build plus the build settings aren't setup for this.

+Once i've done this ill prob attempt decomping RusherHack, I've got an old build that im planning to hit.

 #Check list:
 1. Identify All the classes / Organize them.
 2. Make the Client Build with only required modules & components working.